chriskirknielsen/dotcom-2024/src/content/posts/2021/2021-06-12-rotating-floating-animation-with-chained-transforms.md

 }
 ```

-Let's break down each transform:
+Let’s break down each transform:

 -   element is rotated by an angle of `A` degrees
 -   element is moved by an arbitrary offset `X` (in this case, a `translateX`)
 -   element is rotated again by the opposite angle, so `-A`

 This chain only moves the element by `X`, but if you animate the `A` value in that chain to 360 and -360 respectively… magic happens.
-That's a little superpower that chained transforms have.
+That’s a little superpower that chained transforms have.

 ## Circles are boring?
 Well then, to infinity and beyond!\*

 _\*wherever custom property declarations are accepted._

 A circular orbit is fun but an infinity symbol?
-That's way more fun!
+That’s way more fun!

 We can set up some `--x` and `--y` properties to independently move our element in the shape of an infinity symbol, and register them with `@property`.
 I added a bit of trickery to make it easier for us:

--   horizontally, we're going from start to end to start, in a loop,
+-   horizontally, we’re going from start to end to start, in a loop,
--   vertically, we're going up, down, up, down, and finally up.
+-   vertically, we’re going up, down, up, down, and finally up.

 We can create two independent animations for this: `infX` and `infY`.